alexogeny/hermes/README.md

   Pass `--include-ignored` to nuke ignored files as well and `--push` to publish immediately.
 - `gfs` – shell alias for `git fresh-switch`.
+- `git scope key=value ...` – create directory-specific git config includes so
+  every repo within a folder inherits the right identity.
+Try `gitconfig username=acme-dev useremail=dev@acme.com` from `~/work/gitlab/acme` to pin your name/email for that tree.
+Use `--list` to see all scoped configs and `--unset key` to remove entries.
 - `gcl <namespace/repo>` – clone from GitHub/GitLab/Bitbucket using the terse
   providers (`gh:`, `gl:`, `bb:`) or custom hosts via `-H`.
 Use `gcl --protocol https ...` if you prefer HTTPS.